|| Scientific name: Crataegus iracunda Beadle

 the anthers purple: fruit which ripens and falls in September, subglobose,

 8-10 mm thick, at maturity red or red and green, the flesh firm: nutlets 3-5, about 6 mm

 long, the lateral surface nearly plane: hypostyle 3-4 mm long." -Chauncey D. Beadle, 1902.

-Ron W. Lance, from North Carolina helped in the fruit's identification of the Crataegus iracunda Beadle, and Tom Zanoni, Senior Collections Manager at the Herbarium of the New York Botanical Garden, NY compared the specimen with the Type specimen collection at NY Herbarium.
-Their help is very much appreciated.
+Tom Zanoni, Senior Collections Manager at the Herbarium of the New York Botanical Garden, NY compared the specimen with the Type specimen collection at NY Herbarium and his help was very much appreciated.

 and Associates of the Biltmore Herbarium Vol.I.
 No.I (April 8, 1902) : 124-125